cc-tweaked/CC-Tweaked/doc/events/peripheral.md

 see: peripheral_detach For the event fired when a peripheral is detached.
 ---

-The @{peripheral} event is fired when a peripheral is attached on a side.
+The @{peripheral} event is fired when a peripheral is attached on a side or to a modem.

 ## Return Values
 1. @{string}: The side the peripheral was attached to.